Notulp/Pluton/README.md

 Pluton
 ======

-Pluton is a mod for the active development branch of the Rust game
+Pluton is a mod for the active development branch of the survival sandbox game Rust